 It’s the age the singer will be on the date of the first day of the Auditions.

 I’ve studied with more than one teacher; do I need to list both, or count my training time with both?

-It’s important to NATS members that recent previous teachers be acknowledged (from the NATS Code of Ethics: “Members will disclose at NATS events the name of a student’s previous voice teacher if the student has studied with the current teacher for less than eight months”).
+It’s important to NATS members that recent previous teachers be acknowledged.
+Previous teachers should be listed if the student last studied with them within the last eight months.
 Students who have not studied with their current teacher for eight months may only participate if they give credit to both teachers by listing them both on the registration forms and, if applicable, in the introductions at the conclusion of the Final Round.
 If you have studied in the past eight months with a second teacher who is not a member of NATS, or you’re not sure if they are a member, list and count them as if they are a member.

 When calculating voice studies, do I count time studying music theater separately from classical studies?

 No, count the total time you’ve studied voice in general, as requested for your classification.

 Absolutely.
 Fill out a separate student registration form for each category, and pay the fees for registration (and for staff accompanist if desired) for each category.

 There is not a rule that precludes this, but it is discouraged as one of the purposes of this event is to encourage the learning of new repertoire.